MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/multi-tier-app-disaster-recovery-content.md

 Front Door has Layer 7 capabilities: SSL offload, path-based routing, fast failover, caching, and others to improve performance and high-availability of your applications.
 You might experience faster packet travel times because the infrastructure is onboarded on Azure network sooner.

 Because Front Door adds a new hop, there are added security operations.
 If the architecture complies to regulatory requirements, there might be restrictions about the additional traffic TLS termination point.
 The TLS cipher suites selected by Front Door must meet your organization's security bar.
-Also, Front Door expects the backend services to use [certificates used by Microsoft](https://ccadb-public.secure.force.com/microsoft/IncludedCACertificateReportForMSFT).
+Also, Front Door expects the backend services to use [specific certificate issuers](https://ccadb-public.secure.force.com/microsoft/IncludedCACertificateReportForMSFT).
 For routing, you need to provide an allow list of IPs, of the backend services, as a POP.
 Those IPs are shared by other customers.

 Another consideration is cost.
 The architecture should take advantage of the extensive feature set (not just failover) to justify the added cost.